-3. Allegorical Teaching: Jesus often spoke in parables that were often vague (Matt 13).
+3. Allegorical Teaching: Jesus spoke in parables that were often vague (Matt 13).
 The Bible includes such allegories meant for contemplation for which antagonists would give little time to understand.
 Followers of Christ are more likely to want to explain Jesus’s allegorical teachings.
-When early Christian writers attempted to clarify or expand upon indirect teaching in the Christian Bible, this indicates authenticity for the original messages from the sources of the New Testament.
+When early Christian writers attempted to clarify or expand upon indirect teaching in the Christian Bible, this indicates authenticity for the original messages from the sources recorded in the New Testament.
 Jesus’s teachings are sometimes mysterious to readers of the Gospels, yet Christians still explain and clarify such teaching.
-Allegorical teaching reveals its early state that the Christian Bible records.
+Allegorical teaching reveals its early state as the Christian Bible records.

 5. Agreement among Multiple Accounts: The agreement of among biblical writers affirm facts.
 For instance, the agreement of each Gospel and Paul’s epistles as independent sources affirm the actual experiences and beliefs of followers of Jesus.
 The most attested historical fact in history is Jesus’s crucifixion.
 Traditions and material sources behind the Christian Bible along with extra-biblical sources confirm Jesus’s death by crucifixion.
 Jesus feeding the five thousand finds authenticity in every Gospel account.
 Miracles attributed to Jesus in every Gospel and miracles attributed to His disciples are throughout the New Testament writings.
 Evidently, the first disciples perceived that Jesus did miracles.

 9. Details Specific to the Locale: Documents that include specific details of persons, locations, environments, and cultures indicate an intimate knowledge of these locations and events.
 For instance, the Christian Bible accurately accounts for multiple places and customs.
-The biblical writers reveal that they lived in time and place of the records of Jesus and the original church.
+The biblical writers reveal that they lived in the time and place of the records of Jesus and the original church.

 Authenticity of the Gospel Message